Jack12816/greppy/docs/guide/12_binaries.md

 **By the way:** With version 0.3.0 you can use the ``greppy`` binary in all paths of a Greppy project.
-It will automatically search for the project root recusivly.
+It will automatically search for the project root recursively.
 This will bring you even more comfort.

 ## Common tasks